Nellie Brown Mitchell

-Nellie E. Brown Mitchell (1845 – January 5, 1924) was an American concert singer and music educator, "one of Boston's favorite cantatrices."
+Nellie E. Brown Mitchell (1845 – January 5, 1924) was an African-American concert singer and music educator, "one of Boston's favorite cantatrices."

 Early life

 Nellie E. Brown was born in Dover, New Hampshire, the daughter of Charles J. Brown and Martha A. Runnels Brown.
 She trained as a singer at the New England Conservatory of Music, earning a diploma in 1879.
 Her sister Edna Brown Bagnall was also a singer, and sometimes joined her in concerts.
 Their brother Edward Everett Brown was a lawyer and anti-lynching activist based in Boston.

 Career

 Nellie Brown Mitchell was a popular singer in churches in New England, and was at one point the lead soprano at four white churches in Boston.
 She gave concerts throughout and beyond the New England region.
 In 1874 she gave a concert at Steinway Hall in New York City.

 In the 1880s, Mitchell toured with the Bergen Concert Company.
 She also formed her own company, the Nellie Brown Mitchell Concert Company.
 From 1879 to 1886, she was musical director at Bloomfield Street Church in Boston.
 She sang at the first meeting of the National Negro Business League, in Boston in 1900.
 She sang at the funeral of abolitionist William Lloyd Garrison in 1879, and was a soloist at the observance of his centennial in 1905.

 Mitchell was head of the vocal department at Hedding Academy in New Hampshire.
 In 1876, she conducted a group of 50 girls in a cantata, Laila, the Fairy Queen, as part of the Centennial Musical Festival in Boston.
 After she retired from touring, she taught voice techniques to African-American women students in Boston.
 In 1909, she organized and hosted the first meeting of the Chaminade Musical Club, for "the leading women musicians" of Boston, named for French composer Cécile Chaminade.

 Mitchell also invented the "phoneterion", a device meant to help train proper tongue position for vocal students.

+In July of 2023, the Black Heritage Trail of New Hampshire unveiled a historical marker at the entrance to the Pine Hill Cemetery in Dover, New Hampshire, highlighting the contributions of Mitchell and her brother Edward.
+The marker unveiling was part of a larger effort, Mapping Untold Stories, aimed at highlight the history of Black people in New Hampshire.